Matthew Elliott, Baron Elliott of Mickle Fell: Personal life and education

 Elliott was born in Leeds on 12 February 1978.
 He was privately educated at Leeds Grammar School and graduated with a first-class BSc degree in government from the London School of Economics in 2000.
 He was the president of the LSESU Hayek Society.

 Elliott has been described by the BBC as "one of the most effective lobbyists at Westminster", and in 2010 was named by Total Politics as one of the top 25 political influencers in the UK.
 In 2017 he was placed at number 85 in commentator Iain Dale's list of the "Top 100 Most Influential People on the Right".

 Since 2014, Elliott has been married to Sarah Elliott, who became the chairwoman of Republicans Overseas UK in 2017.
 The couple have two daughters and live in South London as of 2019.
 Elliott was previously married to Florence Heath from 2005 to 2012.

 Career

-Elliott served as press officer for the European Foundation from 2000, and political secretary to Timothy Kirkhope MEP from 2001.
+Elliott was press officer for the European Foundation from 2000, and political secretary to Timothy Kirkhope MEP from 2001.

 Lobbying

 In 2004, Elliott co-founded the TaxPayers' Alliance with Andrew Allum.
-He served as Chief executive of the organisation until 2014.
+He was Chief executive of the organisation until 2014.

 In 2009, he founded the civil liberties and privacy pressure group Big Brother Watch, in response to "the prevailing climate of authoritarian and intrusive policies being pursued by the British state".

 In 2012, he was also a founding member of Conservative Friends of Russia.
 In an article for the New Statesman, Elliot said he attended a Conservative Friends of Russia reception in 2012 and a 10-day trip to the country, but claimed he had no further involvement."